kubernetes-retired/contrib/exec-healthz/README.md

 ## How to release:

-The `exechealthz` Makefile supports multiple architecures, which means it may cross-compile and build an docker image easily.
+The `exechealthz` Makefile supports multiple architecures, which means it may cross-compile and build a docker image easily.
 If you are releasing a new version, please bump the `TAG` value in the `Makefile` before building the images.

 How to build and push all images: